uhlmanngroup/MorphoDynamicsPipe/README.md

 Comment out `rule segment_with_cellpose_nucs` and comment in `rule segment_with_cellpose_celltracker_with_nucs`.
 Comment out `rule track_with_btrack` and comment in `rule symlink_to_btrack_info` and comment in either the `ln -s` line or the `cp` line (but not both).
 Then run as normal.

+If you would like to run the pipeline on another project, simply copy the `.smk` file and the `scripts/` folder (including its files) next to another `1_data` e.g. `project2/1_data/` , `project2/run_exmaple.smk` and `project2/scripts`.
+Then at the command line, navigate to the project2 folder and run the snakemake command as above.

 ## Results